-Enrollment—More than 3,400 undergraduates and 2,000 graduate students from 49 states and about 50 countries.
+Enrollment—More than 2,800 undergraduates and 1,800 graduate students from 45 states and more than 40 countries.

-Faculty—283 full-time professors and instructors, 90 percent holding the highest degrees in their field, and are all focused strongly on their students’ success.
+Faculty—301 full-time instructors and professors, 92 percent holding the highest degrees in their field, and are all focused strongly on their students’ success.

 Rankings—Respected sources recognize Drake for:

-Programs of Study—Our undergraduates choose from more than 70 majors, minors, and concentrations; combine majors; or create their own majors.
+Programs of Study—Our undergraduates choose from more than 100 majors, minors, and concentrations; combine majors, or create their own majors.
 Graduate students choose from more than 20 master’s, doctoral, and professional degrees.

-College and Schools—The University is comprised of six major academic units: the College of Arts and Sciences, School of Education, College of Business and Public Administration, School of Journalism and Mass Communication, School of Law, and College of Pharmacy and Health Sciences.
+College and Schools—The University comprises seven major academic units: the College of Arts and Sciences, School of Education, College of Business and Public Administration, John Dee Bright College, School of Journalism and Mass Communication, School of Law, and College of Pharmacy and Health Sciences.

 Location—Drake’s 150-acre campus is located in Des Moines, Iowa’s state capital and a city offering attractions including restaurants and shopping; music festivals, museums, and other cultural highlights; and excellent internships.
 Des Moines has been ranked No. 1 on Forbes magazine’s list of the “Best Places for Business and Careers.”